itthinx/wc-order-generator/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Fixed an issue when no states are available for the country.

 = 1.0.0 =
 * Initial release.

 == Upgrade Notice ==

-= 1.0.0 =
-This is the initial release.
+Tested with the latest versions of WordPress and WooCommerce.